The Vermont State House is wheelchair and scooter accessible.

 Moderator: Stewart Ledbetter, a political reporter and anchor for NBC5 News and, since 2007, has been the moderator of the journalist roundtable “Vermont This Week” on Vermont PBS.

 The business of gathering and disseminating news is changing.
 Daily newspapers are fading in influence, while the Internet, social media, broadcast news and other formats are becoming more dominant.
 The panel will discuss how these changes are shaping the reporting and editing of the news, how the business models that drive news gathering are changing, and how the emergence of these new forms, the Internet especially, raises questions about the future of journalism.

 The Vermont State House as a Stage for Historic Events

-Moderator: Stephen C. Terry, Former Managing Editor of the Rutland Herald and Founding Editor of the Sunday Rutland Herald and Barre-Montpelier Times Argus
+Moderator: Steve Terry, Founding editor of the Sunday Rutland Herald and Barre-Montpelier Times Argus

 From its earliest days, the Vermont State House has been a stage for the enactment of historic events, many of them in the last half-century.
 Reporters and editors who covered those events — ranging from Legislative reapportionment to legalizing gay marriage — will discuss the significance of what they witnessed and how they covered those events.